 8. Run an Online Event

-Consider running an event online on May 5 or on one of the days leading up to it.
-Some types of events can work just as well virtually as they do in-person.
+Consider running an event online on Dec 1 or on one of the days leading up to it.
+Some types of events can work just as well as virtually as they do in-person.

 Over 100,000 online-only events were hosted on Eventbrite in 2019.
 Here’s a detailed guide on how to create an online-only event on Eventbrite.
 Create a Facebook event and encourage donors and supporters to click ‘attending’ to increase reach and visibility.